sdunc/CTAP/README.txt

-## SAP ##
+## cTAP

-Stephen's Aerial Program
+CT Aerial Program

 Written in ~ 2 hours for RACE Coastal Engineering to assist in engineering operations.
+Rewritten 9/14/19 without an ugly GUI and to reduce needless geocoding Needs a google API key to work!
+~100 lines of python

 * A simple program to return historical aerial photography.
-* Written in python.
-GUI is tkinter.
-* Geocoding service is googleV3 but it should be trivial to swap out.
+* Geocoding service is googleV3 but it should be trivial to swap out for nominatim or something
-* could be improved to reduce # of geocodes.